 The Cohesive Strategy guidance, vision, and goals are established by the WFLC.
 Decisions related to reducing risk will be made at the local, regional, and national levels.
 All three levels will be coordinated through the structure of the Cohesive Strategy.
 The Cohesive Strategy is built on several principles and values, including engaging stakeholders, managers, and scientists; using the best available science, knowledge, and experience; and emphasizing partnerships and collaboration.

-The WFLC laid out a new vision for the next century to "Safely and effectively extinguish fire when needed; use fire where allowable; manage our natural resources; and as a nation, live with wildland fire."
+The Vision for the next century is to:

+"Safely and effectively extinguish fire when needed; use fire where allowable; manage our natural resources; and as a nation, live with wildland fire."

-The work from the "bottom-up" began in Phase II of the strategy with the creation of RSCs and the development of regional strategies.
-Those regional strategies will unite to form one national strategy.
-The Cohesive Strategy is different from all prior plans because of the collaborative process by which it was formulated.
-It is not merely a strategy for federal agencies, it is a strategy for the many groups that have come together across the nation to combine their regional perspectives and create one shared vision of how all stakeholders can work together to reduce risks of wildland fire to landscapes, to communities, and to firefighters.
+The work from the "bottom-up" begins in Phase II of the Strategy with the creation of RSCs and the development of regional strategies.
+Those regional strategies will combine to form one national strategy.
+What makes the Cohesive Strategy different from all the other plans, which have preceded it, is the collaborative process by which the strategy is being formulated.
+It is not merely a strategy for a federal agency or agencies.
+It is a strategy for the many groups that have come together in the three regions to combine their multiple perspectives and create one holistic, shared vision of how all the stakeholders can work together to reduce risks of wildland fire to landscape, to communities, and to firefighters.
 The Cohesive Strategy is a collaborative process being used to create and implement three regional strategies, tailored to meet regional needs, and to work across land ownership boundaries.